 A look at some of the most common Christmas Symbols:

-Santa Claus is another of the Christmas symbols that is a bit muddled in its history.
+Santa Claus is another of Christmas symbol that is a bit muddled in its history.
 Some people believe he is yet another attempt to change Pagan gods into Christian acceptable alternatives.
 Others believe Santa was a real person named Saint Nicholas born in the 4th century.
 For fairness sake, both will be explained here.

 According to the Pagan faith, Santa Claus is actually a combination of the Roman god Neptune of the sea and Nickar the Teutonic God of the Harvest.
 He also pulls several attributes from other Pagan gods.
 In the Christian faith, it’s believed Santa was a Bishop who later became a saint for his good deeds.
 Saint Nicholas is the patron saint of the sea and children.
 He is said to have used his fortune to give gifts to poor children on Christmas.